Nebukam/PCGExtendedToolkit/_sources/doc-sampling/sampling-nearest-spline.md

     -   name : In
         desc : Points that will sample data from targets pin : points
+    -   name : Point Filters
+        desc : Points filters used to determine which points will be processed.
+Filtered out points will be treated as failed sampling. pin : params
     -   name : Targets
         desc : Target splines to read data from pin : points